 2021 Fall Games

 SONJ is excited to announce the return of Fall Games in 2021!
-Competition date and location are TBD at this time.
-More information will be available in the coming weeks.
+Equestrian will be judge remotely with video submissions.

 Additional Equestrian Information